OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="housekeeping">Housekeeping</h2>

 Make sure to clearly understand [Type-A]([https://docs.google.com/document/d/1LQBz8wL-96jBdpWJLkvmsnJbm4-lUm9lexZFWfSfra4#heading=h.yrnebqnrvkpj](https://docs.google.com/document/d/17RHdAuJep5GsirwL7vEbnE1qX9zdmf67YioNQxA-c-k/edit#heading=h.yrnebqnrvkpj)) and [Type-B](https://docs.google.com/document/d/17RHdAuJep5GsirwL7vEbnE1qX9zdmf67YioNQxA-c-k/edit#heading=h.yrnebqnrvkpj) requests, and the relavant limitations.
-Failling to follow the guidelines pertaining to the two acceptable types of RFWs will automatically lead to disfqualification of the RFW.
+Failing to follow the guidelines pertaining to the two acceptable types of RFWs will automatically lead to the disqualification of the RFW.

-Take time to complete each section below with as much detail as is required to establish a comprehensive understanding about the underlying product specification.
+Take time to complete each section below with as much detail as is required to establish a comprehensive understanding of the underlying product specification.

 **ALL BELOW FIELDS ARE REQUIRED**